handleror/atom-html2haml/README.md

 # Html2Haml Package for Atom.io

-Converts files, selection and clipboard content from HTML or ERB to HAML using http://html2haml.heroku.com API
+Converts selection from HTML to HAML using http://html2haml.heroku.com API

 Select html to convert to haml.
 Open the Command Palette (cmd-shift-P).
 Select Html2Haml: Convert